-Explicit use of PC in this instruction is deprecated and may not work in future architecture revisions, except as destination register

-Writeback ignored in Thumb LDM loading the base register
+A1789W: Explicit use of PC in this instruction is deprecated and and may not work in future architecture revisions, except as destination register is not a legal instruction because r0 is the base register and is also in the destination register list.
+In this case, the assembler ignores the writeback and generates:

-This is caused by incorrectly adding an exclamation mark to indicate base register writeback.
+A1790W: Writeback ignored in Thumb LDM loading the base register This is caused by incorrectly adding an exclamation mark to indicate base register writeback.